 CMA Practice Test Benefits

 Preparing for your CMA exam by taking practice tests has many benefits.
-Using sample questions to study for your test is the most effective study practice you can use.
+Using sample questions to study for your test is highly effective study.
 The advantages of using sample CMA tests include:

-- Improving Your Speed - The CMA exam is broken down into 4 40 minute segments.
-Although most students who take the CMA feel that there is sufficient time, taking the practice tests with self-imposed timers help you budget your time effectively.
+- Improving Your Speed – The CMA exam is broken down into four 40 minute segments.
+Although most students who take the CMA feel that there is sufficient time, taking the practice tests with self-imposed timers helps you budget your time effectively.
 You should budget approximately 1 minute for each question.

-- Focusing Your Study - As you take more and more sample quizzes you begin to get a feel for the topics that you know well and the areas that you are weak on.
+- Focusing Your Study – As you take more and more sample tests you begin to get a feel for the topics that you know well and the areas that you are weak on.
 Many students waste a lot of valuable study time by reviewing material that they are good at (often because it is easier or makes them feel better).
 The most effective way to study is to concentrate on the areas that you need help on.

 CMA Exam Overview

 The CMA/AAMA certification exam consists of 180 questions that count towards your score and 20 unscored pretest questions, for a total of 200 questions.
 All of the questions will be multiple choice questions with four answer options.